Boston – South Station, MA (BOS)

 As with other U.S. rail terminals, business slowed post-war, as did maintenance, and by the 1960s, South Station was dilapidated and nearly unused.
 In 1961 the New Haven Railroad declared bankruptcy.
 In 1965 the Boston Redevelopment Authority (BRA) purchased the building for $6.95 million.
 Hope for restoration was short-lived, however, as the BRA decided to demolish the facility and began doing so in 1970.
 Six tracks were removed and various portions of the U-shaped edifice were closed down and sealed off.
 The cost of tearing down its granite walls might be what saved the headhouse.
 When Amtrak was formed, the station continued to serve its routes and commuter rail, with only one working elevator and one open staircase.
 The third floor was closed after a fire, and the fifth floor was completely abandoned.
 The facility became home to vagrants.

-A group of concerned citizens, outraged at the loss of this landmark, succeeded in listing South Station on the National Register of Historical Places in 1975.
+A group of concerned citizens, outraged at the pending loss of this landmark, succeeded in listing South Station on the National Register of Historic Places in 1975.
 Demolition was halted while the headhouse and a portion of the waiting room remained intact.
 BRA sold South Station to the Massachusetts Bay Transportation Authority (MBTA) in 1978 for $6.1 million, and by 1984, MBTA had begun to restore the station, at a cost of $195 million.
 Funding was provided by a combination of monies from the MBTA, Amtrak, Federal Railroad Administration, Urban Mass Transit Authority, Equity Office Properties and private development corporations.

 South Station is now the second busiest transportation center in New England, and considered a gateway to Boston’s revitalized financial and retail center.
 South Station’s restoration has created over six million square feet of office space in the area surrounding the station, which provides a central focal point for the area.
 The restoration has been recognized by several national and international awards.
 More than 50 events per year at the station, such as exhibits, concerts, fund-raisers, family-oriented programs, community-oriented programs and the Holiday Train draw the larger community in to support the station and its retailers.